CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/DicePools.md

 ## Removing Dice from a Dice Pool

-Whenever you are removing dice from an already rolled dice pool (often done after taking an injury), always remove the lowest sided dice first.
+Whenever you are removing dice from a dice pool (often done after taking an injury), always remove the lowest sided dice first.
 For instance, d4 dice are always removed first, then d6, and so on.